youngtakcho/recommender/_posts/2019-04-10-Development-phase.md

 ```

-the Dictionary based representation of vector is simple and good to understend directly but it is slow.
-However, the Compressed Sparse Row Matrix method seems to bed to understend directly but it is fast.
+the Dictionary based representation of vector is simple and easy to be implemented but slow.
+However, Compressed Sparse Row matrix based method is good for understanding and fast.

 Now we have doc-term occurrence table as a CSR Matrix.
 Each rows in the table shows how the terms are occurred in the documents.